idvorkin/idvorkin.github.io/_posts/2015-11-25-search-inside-yourself.md

 ### 2) Theory and practice of mindfulness
 _Breathing as if your life depends on it._

-* Relaxed and Alert at the same time.
+* __GOAL: Be Relaxed and Alert at the same time.__
 * Meditation trains Attention(ability to concentrate), Meta-Attention(notice not paying attention).
-* Attention + Meta-Attention, like bike balancing.
-Constantly re-balancing till seems like always balanced.
+    * Like bike balancing.
+Constantly re-balancing so seems like rider always balanced.
 * Meditation is like exercise
     * Work out, tough work out, much better then no workout.
     * More you practice stronger you become.